Justine Cassell: Research

 In 1998 Cassell co-edited and co-wrote a volume called From Barbie to Mortal Kombat: Gender and Computer Games with Henry Jenkins.
 A New York Times reviewer described the book as an "academic anthology about what women, or rather girls, want from computer games."
 He writes that they "wisely" ask "why there have to be 'girl games' at all.
 After all, many games with tremendous appeal to women have no gender affiliation."
+20 years later From Barbie to Mortal Kombat is still in press.
 Commenting on why women were not more involved in computing careers, Cassell has commented that the creation of girls' games had not eliminated "the sense among both boys and girls that computers were 'boys' toys' and that true girls didn't play with computers."
-Additionally, she has written that women do not want to be identified as a "nerd" or "geek."
+Additionally, she has written that women do not necessarily want to be identified as a "nerd" or "geek."
 Cassell contributed to a 2011 New York Times debate on "Where Are the Women in Wikipedia?" writing: "...Wikipedia may feel like a fight to get one's voice heard.
 One gets a sense of this insider view from looking at the 'talk page' of many articles, which rather than seeming like collaborations around the construction of knowledge, are full of descriptions of 'edit-warring' — where successive editors try to cancel each other's contributions out — and bitter, contentious arguments about the accuracy of conflicting points of view...However, it is still the case in American society that debate, contention, and vigorous defense of one's position is often still seen as a male stance, and women's use of these speech styles can call forth negative evaluations."

 More recently, Cassell has built "socially-aware" conversational agents, capable of recognizing and engaging in rapport-building behaviors with people.
 In 2017 her team was invited to build an example of this work, the Socially Aware Robot Assistant (SARA) for World Economic Forum attendees to interact – the first live demonstration of AI technology in the Davos Congress Center.